sharontherese/latin-mass-wedding/content/post/betrothal-masterpost/index.md

 "Catholics' New Law."
 The Washington Post, April 19 1908.

 "Rt.
 Reverend Bishop O’dea Expounds Laws of Church on Pre-Nuptial Engagements."
-The Catholic Northwest Progress (Seattle, WA), April 10 1908. https://washingtondigitalnewspapers.org/?a=d&d=CATHNWP19080410.2.2&srpos=54&e=-------en-20--41-byDA-txt-txIN-betrothal+NOT+announced+NOT+revealed+NOT+known------.
+The Catholic Northwest Progress (Seattle, WA), April 10 1908. https://washingtondigitalnewspapers.org/?a=d&d=CATHNWP19080410.2.2&srpos=54.

 "Non-Catholic Opinion."
-The Catholic Northwest Progress (Seattle, WA), May 29 1908. https://washingtondigitalnewspapers.org/?a=d&d=CATHNWP19080529.2.7&srpos=55&e=-------en-20--41-byDA-txt-txIN-betrothal+NOT+announced+NOT+revealed+NOT+known------.
+The Catholic Northwest Progress (Seattle, WA), May 29 1908. https://washingtondigitalnewspapers.org/?a=d&d=CATHNWP19080529.2.7&srpos=55.

 "The Marriage of Catholics---Laws Take Effect Easter Sunday."
 The Monitor, April 4 1908. https://thecatholicnewsarchive.org/?a=d&d=tmon19080404-01.2.2.

 Esopo, Father.
 "The Catholic Betrothal Rule."
 St. Louis Post - Dispatch, February 25 1908.

 "Thoughts on Marriage."
-The Catholic Northwest Progress (Seattle, WA), August 3 1917. https://washingtondigitalnewspapers.org/?a=d&d=CATHNWP19170803.2.46&srpos=94&e=-------en-20--81-byDA-txt-txIN-betrothal+NOT+announced+NOT+revealed+NOT+known------.
+The Catholic Northwest Progress (Seattle, WA), August 3 1917. https://washingtondigitalnewspapers.org/?a=d&d=CATHNWP19170803.2.46&srpos=94.

-"After Dinner Story "in the Path of the Conquerors": A Romance of Spain's Great Day.
+"After Dinner Story "in the Path of the Conquerors": A Romance of Spain's Great Day."
-Text."
 Our Sunday Visitor, April 29 1917. https://thecatholicnewsarchive.org/?a=d&d=OSV19170429-01.2.17.

 "Question Box."
-The Catholic Northwest Progress (Seattle, WA), August 20 1920. https://washingtondigitalnewspapers.org/?a=d&d=CATHNWP19200820.2.44&srpos=106&e=-------en-20--101-byDA-txt-txIN-betrothal+NOT+announced+NOT+revealed+NOT+known------.
+The Catholic Northwest Progress (Seattle, WA), August 20 1920. https://washingtondigitalnewspapers.org/?a=d&d=CATHNWP19200820.2.44&srpos=106.

 "Catholic Marriage Laws According to New Code."
 Our Sunday Visitor, May 20 1923. https://thecatholicnewsarchive.org/?a=d&d=OSV19230520-01.2.3.